 David is an active volunteer in the sector and the community.
 He was a presenter for the Community Sector Council of Nova Scotia’s webinar series on dealing with the COVID-19 crisis, he launched the Atlantic Charities Initiative in 2016 to support and strengthen the charitable sector in Atlantic Canada, was a witness in the Senate of Canada’s Special Committee on the Charitable Sector (click here for submission), has been a presenter for the Canadian Charity Law Association webinar series and for the Association of Fundraising Professionals – Nova Scotia chapter’s education sessions, contributes periodic articles and perspectives on issues facing the sector.
 He served as a volunteer on Imagine Canada’s National Engagement Strategy including membership on the Narrative Steering Committee, and served on the board of the Association of Fundraising Professionals – Nova Scotia Chapter as Secretary/Treasurer, Chair, Government Relations, and Chair, 2013 Maritime Fundraising Conference.
-He is a Big Brother, a minor league basketball coach, an active volunteer in the curling community, and a past member of the board of the Homebridge Youth Society.
-Other organizations David has volunteered with include FEED NOVA SCOTIA, the Red Cross, CBCF – Run for the Cure, Nova Scotia Special Olympics, and various community and civic special events
+He is a Big Brother, a minor league basketball coach, and an active volunteer in the curling community, and was recently involved in the 2020 Halifax municipal election.
+Other organizations David has volunteered with include FEED NOVA SCOTIA, Homebridge Youth Society, the Red Cross, CBCF – Run for the Cure, Nova Scotia Special Olympics, and various community and civic special events